How to Taste Wine Like an Expert

 To get started on your own, there are some trusted rules of thumb that can help you on your way.

 Tasting wine is about more than savoring the wine’s flavor; wine tasting also engages your senses of sight and smell.
 To learn how to taste wine like a sommelier, simply follow your senses of sight, smell and finally, taste.

-First take note of visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
+First, take note of the visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
 Finally, put your palate to work and identify different flavors evident in the wine.

 Wine Tasting Step 1: Evaluate by Sight

 The first wine tasting step is to evaluate the wine by sight.
 After pouring your glass of wine, take a moment to evaluate how the wine looks.
 The color and opacity of different types of wine can hint at the age of the wine and the acidity, alcohol and sugar content.

 Tilt your glass to the side so you see the wine’s color range.
 What is the color of the wine?
 Is it ruby red, or more purple?
 Is it deep gold, or more pale yellow?
 White wines tend to deepen in color and become more opaque as they age.
 Red wines become more transparent as they age.
-As you learn how to taste wine, you’ll notice the wide variety of colors wines can be and the differing flavors they impart.
+As you learn how to taste wine, you’ll notice the wide variety of colors wines can be and the different flavors they impart.